How to Patch a Large Hole in Drywall

 |Nifty Drywall Patch

-Check out this video is a combo tip that shows you how to make holes and fix them.
+This video is a combo tip that shows you how to make access holes for wiring, and then easily close them back up.

 |Large Drywall Patch

-Here’s a video showing how to fix a big hole in drywall.
+Here’s a video showing another way to fix a big hole in drywall.